AnnaVargova/AutomationShield_wiki/OptoShield.md

 The Simulink API offers the following algorithmic blocks:
 ![OptoSimulink](https://user-images.githubusercontent.com/18485913/57798916-2e553000-774e-11e9-8749-4d8769ff7176.png)

+The 'Actuator Write' block accepts real numbers from 0-100% and supplies power to the onboard LEDs.

-The onboard LEDs have a dedicated block to which the user supplies a signal from the range of 0--100 (\%).
-The LDR and its auxiliary twin are serviced by individual algorithmic blocks; in these the user may select the desired type of outputs such as voltage, ADC levels or a manually calibrated signal in percentages.
+The 'Sensor Read' and 'Sensor Aux.
+Read' blocks read the input from the LDR and its auxiliary twin, respectively.
+User may select the desired type of outputs such as voltage, ADC levels or a manually calibrated signal in percentages.

 The user may access the onboard potentiometer in a similar fashion.

 The most important block in the Simulink API represents the inputs and outputs of the physical system in a single package.
 The block automatically calibrates the sensor to the available range, then accepts a saturated input signal in the range of 0--100 (\%) and reads the calibrated brightness signal from the main LDR.
 The process dynamics is also represented by a continuous linear transfer function for simulation-only exercises.